nagix/mapr-swagger-ui/README.md

 # mapr-swagger-ui

+A Swagger UI definition file and css for MapR Control System (MCS).
+See [wiki page](https://github.com/nagix/mapr-swagger-ui/wiki) for details on how to use.

 ## How to setup

 Download and unzip the swagger-ui zip file and copy the dist diectory to the MCS webapp directory (as `root` user on MCS node).